Global Climate and Health Alliance

-The Global Climate and Health Alliance (GCHA) is an organisation, whose members are health professionals and institutes from around the world, with the purpose of tackling climate change to protect and promote public health.
-It was formed in 2011 in Durban, South Africa and by 2015 had admitted over 1,700 health organisations and 8,200 hospitals and health facilities as members, and gathered 13 million signatures from its members in a collective agreement on the need to address climate change.
+The Global Climate and Health Alliance (GCHA) is an organisation that mobilises the health community worldwide to drive action to tackle climate change and protect public health.
+GCHA's 200+ members are health, climate and development organisations from around the world.

+The organisation was formed in 2011 in Durban, South Africa.
+In 2015 GCHA gathered signatures from over 1,700 health organisations and 8,200 hospitals and health facilities representing 13 million health professionals in a collective agreement on the need to address climate change.

+The Global Climate and Health Alliance co-chairs the World Health Organization's Civil Society Working Group for Action on Climate Change and Health.